Hennepin County Medical Center

 The curriculum is designed to meet the educational requirements set forth in the CODA standards for the Advanced Specialty Education Program, and to prepare residents to take the American Board of Pediatric Dentistry Qualifying Exam and Oral Clinical Exam.

 Lectures and seminars are provided by a wide range of area specialists in addition to program faculty, including University of Minnesota faculty and HCMC medical staff members such as hospital pediatricians, pharmacists, speech language pathologists, geneticists, anesthesia providers, and emergency room physicians.
-In addition, residents attend Grand Rounds and numerous other hospital conferences and lectures with pediatric medicine residents (Ethics Seminar, Pediatric Morbidity and Mortality Conference, Pediatric Emergency Medicine Conference, Pediatric Toxicology Conference, Pediatric Behavioral Roundtable, etc.).
+In addition, residents attend hospital conferences and lectures with pediatric medicine residents, including Pediatric Grand Rounds and Morbidity and Mortality Conference.
 Throughout the 24 month program, residents have the opportunity to attend multiple local and national continuing education courses covering issues related to pediatric dentistry.

 Resident teaching experience includes mentoring HCMC general practice residents in clinical and didactic settings.